Robin

 Those were the days.
 RIP

+.FWIW, your work touched a lot of lives.
+And in a good way, not a JonKatz sort of way.

-Dear Slashdot management (Score:3, Insightful)
+Dear Slashdot management (Score:5, Insightful)

 People like Roblimo and CmdrTaco put a ton of hard work and enegry into building Slashdot into what it once was.
 They obviously cared about their work beyond simply turning a profit.
 Please honor their work by keeping your promises to rebuild and improve Slashdot.
 You've made a lot of promises and users are sincerely hoping you'll finally start to keep them.